apache/tomee/examples/cdi-alternative-and-stereotypes/README.md

 The mock answer from CDI is called *alternative*.

-Annotating `@Alternative` a class will mean it will replace any implementation if there is no other implementation or if it is forced (through `META-INF/beans.xml`).
+Annotating `@Alternative` a class will mean it will used as the implementation if there is no other implementation or if it is forced (through `META-INF/beans.xml`).

 # Code explanation
 ## main code

 We use an EJB `Jouney` to modelize a journey where the vehicle and the society can change.
-Here an EJB is used simply because it simplifies the test.
+Here an EJB is used because it simplifies the test.
 A jouney wraps the vehicle and society information.

-We define then two interfaces to inject it in the `Journey` EJB: `Vehicle` and `Society`.
+We define two interfaces to inject into the `Journey` EJB: `Vehicle` and `Society`.

 Finally we add an implementation for `Scociety` interface: `LowCostCompanie`.

-If we don't go further `Journey` object will not be able to be created because no `Vehicle` implementation is available.
+If we stop here, the `Journey` object will not be able to be created because there is no `Vehicle` implementation is available.

-Note: if we suppose we have a `Vehicle` implementation, the injected Society should be `LowCostCompanie`.
+Note: if we do have a `Vehicle` implementation, the injected Society should be `LowCostCompanie`.

 ## test code

 The goal here is to test our `Journey` EJB.
 So we have to provide a `Vehicle` implementation: `SuperCar`.

-We want to force the `Society` implementation (for any reason) by our test implementation: `AirOpenEJB`.
+We want to force the `Society` interface to be the `AirOpenEJB` implementation for our test.

 One solution could simply be to add `@Alternative` annotation on `AirOpenEJB` and activate it through the `META-INF/beans.xml` file.

 Here we want to write more explicit code.
 So we want to replace the `@Alternative` annotation by `@Mock` one.

-So we simply define an `@Mock` annotation for classes, resolvable at runtime which is a stereotype (`@Stereotype`) which replace `@Alternative`.
+So we define an `@Mock` annotation for classes, resolvable at runtime as a stereotype (`@Stereotype`) that replaces `@Alternative`.

 Here is the annotation: